ihsanalhafiz/MLP_Single_Neuron/README.md

 - O2 = 440.868

 #### Simulation from modelsim waveform
+the simulation waveform can be loaded from file wave.do above.
 ![simulation_result](https://github.com/ihsanalhafiz/MLP_Single_Neuron/blob/main/Images/tb_mlp_single_simulation.png?raw=true)

  The simulation result is confirmed by manual calculation from excel file in directory above.